New Students to Lakeland's Traditional Program:

 Continuing Students in the University's Traditional Program

 - Complete the Free Application for Federal Student Aid (FAFSA).
-If you haven't already created the new, required FSA ID, you will need to do so by clicking on the padlock icon at the top of the FAFSA log in page.
-Lakeland's priority date to file the FAFSA is March 15th.
+Lakeland's priority date to file the FAFSA is February 1.
 Lakeland's school code is 003854.

 You will be required to login with your my.lakeland username and password to gain access to the application.
 Log in to your my.lakeland.edu page, click on the Quick Link (along the left side) of Financial Aid Student Access-Net Partner, then click on the yellow tab labeled Apply Online.